Administrative divisions of Azerbaijan: Economic regions

+Municipalities

+Municipalities (bələdiyyələr) constitute a separate system of local self-government and are not administrative subdivisions of districts.
+The State Statistical Committee accordingly maintains a separate "Bələdiyyələrin statistik ərazi təsnifatı" (Statistical Territorial Classification of Municipalities), distinct from the "İnzibati Ərazi Bölgüsü Təsnifatı" used for the administrative-territorial structure.

+Electoral divisions

+For electoral purposes, Azerbaijan is divided into 125 electoral constituencies (seçki dairələri).
+The Central Election Commission establishes the constituencies principally on the basis of the number of registered voters and the average representation norm.
+Electoral constituencies therefore constitute a separate territorial framework and do not necessarily correspond to administrative districts or cities.
+A constituency may encompass territory belonging to more than one administrative-territorial unit, while populous cities may contain several constituencies.

+Judicial divisions

+The judicial system also has its own territorial jurisdictions.
+Many courts of first instance serve individual districts or cities, while the territorial jurisdiction of appellate and specialized courts may encompass several administrative-territorial units.
+Judicial jurisdictions determine the territorial competence of courts and do not constitute administrative divisions or an additional level of the administrative-territorial hierarchy.

+Other territorial organization

+Individual ministries, state agencies and other public authorities may establish regional administrations, territorial departments or service jurisdictions for the exercise of their functions.
+Such jurisdictions may correspond to a single administrative-territorial unit or encompass several units.
+They represent the territorial organization of the respective institution rather than separate administrative divisions of Azerbaijan.

 Nagorno-Karabakh

-The territory of former Nagorno-Karabakh Autonomous Oblast presently consists of the districts of Khojavend, Shusha, Khojaly, the eastern portion of Kalbajar and the western portion of Tartar.
+The territory of former Nagorno-Karabakh Autonomous Oblast presently consists of the districts of Khojavend, Shusha, Khojaly and Aghdara.
 The Autonomous Oblast was abolished on 26 November 1991, by the Supreme Soviet of the Azerbaijan SSR.
 Since then, the territory of the autonomous oblast has been administratively split between the aforementioned districts.

 As a result of the First Nagorno-Karabakh War, most of Nagorno-Karabakh and surrounding districts came under the occupation of ethnic Armenian forces.
 The self-proclaimed Republic of Artsakh also controlled a large part of southwestern Azerbaijan outside Nagorno-Karabakh.
 Azerbaijan regained control of all of the surrounding districts and large parts of Nagorno-Karabakh following the 2020 Nagorno-Karabakh war.
 Azerbaijan regained control of all of Nagorno-Karabakh following 2023 Nagorno-Karabakh clashes.